openedx/docs.openedx.org/source/educators/references/course_development/exercise_tools/multi_select.rst

 ****************************

 In the LMS, learners complete a multi-select problem by selecting the correct answers and leaving the incorrect ones unselected.
-An example of a completed multi-select problem follows.selecting the correct answers and leaving the incorrect ones unselected
+An example of a completed multi-select problem follows selecting the correct answers and leaving the incorrect ones unselected

 .. image:: /_images/educator_references/CheckboxExample.png
  :alt: An example multi-select problem in the LMS.
 This problem was incorrectly